sanjay-murmu-au9/interviewPreparation-2025/README.md

  1. Object
  2. Array

+# what is function:
+ building block of any programing language;

 # NAN functions(Not A Number) :-
  :- It determined weather passed value is NOT A NUMBER and return true false; its types is Number